 There are over 1,000 California black bears here in San Luis Obispo County which is actually less than 10% of the total black bear population in California, but present none-the-less.
 Most California black (brown) bears live in Northern California.
-However, here in SLO County the Los Padres Forest – due to its large, relatively undeveloped expanse of habitat where bears can roam freely – provides a critical habitat necessary to the survival of bears living in the Southern part of California.
+However, here in SLO County the Los Padres Forest, and even in Los Osos (The Bears) – due to vast, relatively undeveloped expanse of habitat where bears can roam freely – provides a critical habitat necessary to the survival of bears living in the Southern part of California.

 Do not run; instead, face the animal, make noise and try to appear as large as possible.

-So what should do when your trail ride crosses the path of a black bear?
-It is important to remember that you are entering the bear’s territory and the best policy is respect.
-Respect the bear’s space and solitude.
-Do not chase or have your dog chase the bear.
+So what should do when your trail ride crosses the path of a black bear or mountain lion?
+It is important to remember that you are entering the wild animal’s territory and the best policy is respect.
+Respect the animal’s space and solitude.
+Do not chase or have your dog chase the creature.
 Do not run; instead, face the animal, make noise and try to appear as large as possible.